SubhadityaMukherjee/AI-knowledge-base/docs/Res Net.md

 - If only spatial dims match (aka not channels) -> concat
 - less params than VGG
 - [[Skip Connection]]
+- Sadly, one of the creators Jian Sun passed away yesterday.
+(16-6-22)

 ```python
 def make_layer(inplanes, planes, block, n_blocks, stride=1):